dan-leo/masters/thesis/v3/masters3.md

 Theoretically it is possible to extend terrestrial NB-IoT coverage to world-wide using a constellation of LEO satellites [@Cluzel2018a].

 An Early Data Transmission (EDT) mechanism during the random access procedure will improve the device battery life by 3 years and reduces the message latency by up to 3 seconds especially in challenging radio conditions.
 The values at 164 dB are simulated [@Hoglund2018a].
 The Back-off mechanism will increase capacity by 3-6% according to simulations [@Zhao2017].
+SC-FDMA with Index Modulation increases energy efficiency by 50% [@Chafii2018b].

 There are great cellular-IoT possibilities when dropping 3GPP standards and redesigning the protocol from scratch such that there's up to 260% improvement over NB-IoT and other cellular standards.
 It's a connectionless protocol that can serve millions with only 10 MHz of bandwidth.
-When using the control plane data transmission scheme, NB-IoT is able to offer system capacities relatively close to the 5G protocol proposal [@Tavares2017a].
+When using the control plane data transmission scheme, NB-IoT is able to offer system capacities relatively close to this 5G protocol proposal [@Tavares2017a].

 NB-IoT supports mobility only with cell-reselection in idle state.
-Test-bed results provide cell-reselection optimization [@Moon2018a].
+Test-bed and field results provide cell-reselection mobility optimization [@Moon2018a].

- [@].
+Considering coexistence between NB-IoT and LTE, throughput loss shouldn't exceed 5% [@Wang2016a].

- [@].
+NB-IoT is ideal for guaranteed QoS [@Gaddam2018b] such as in air pollution sensors [@Duangsuwan2018b].
+What about 2G/GPRS?

- [@].
+Device-to-Device (D2D) communication is specified in NB-IoT.
+In forest terrain, a range of 2km would be achieved at the 164 dB path-loss limit [@Hejselbaek2018a].

- [@].
+NB-IoT OTDOA has been realized in an RF-SoC with sub-150m accuracy.
+EC-GSM also seems to be a narrow band cellular IoT standard [@Korb2018a].